rios0rios0/guide/Code-Style/Python/Printing-and-Logging.md

 | ERROR      | `logging.error()`    |
 | CRITICAL   | `logging.critical()` |

-Python’s official documentation already contains a very detailed page on how to use the logging library.
+Python's official documentation already contains a very detailed page on how to use the logging library.
 Refer to `logging`'s [documentation](https://docs.python.org/3/howto/logging.html) for more advanced usages.

 ## Third-Party Library: [Loguru](https://loguru.readthedocs.io/en/stable/api/logger.html)
 Loguru is a third-party library that contains a lot of extra fancy features than `logging`.
 It is not the only option out there, but it is a compelling one and is easy to set up and use.
-If you don’t want to do anything fancy, this following snippet is all you need to get started:
+If you don't want to do anything fancy, this following snippet is all you need to get started:
 ```python
 from loguru import logger
 logger.info("Here's some information for ya")